[ aws . cognito-idp ]

 (string)

 The default redirect URI.
-In app clients with one assigned IdP, replaces
+In app clients with one assigned IdP, replacesredirect_uri

 in authentication requests.
 Must be in theCallbackURLs